teimahu/freemind2testlink/README.md

  * Step-by-step use cases The description of each step and the desired result are separated by & (for example: ‘click the login button & login successfully’)
  * Use case priority needs to be associated with the icon: 1 2 3 ---> high medium low (the default for other digital icons is medium priority)

-Specific writing can refer to Demo.mm, Demo.xmind as a reference
+For writing examples, refer to Demo.mm or Demo.xmind as a reference

 ![mind](img/mind.png)